phmullins/beos/readme.md

 ### BeOS Applications

-BeOS applications that I have written in either Pythin or C++.
+BeOS applications that I have written in either Python or C++.

 * [BIdea](/applications/bidea) - A Python front-end for the Idea encryption algorithm.
 * [BeDisk](/applications/bedisk) - This is a PGP Disk clone.
 It will create a BeOS hardfile container and then mount it as if it were a normal hard drive.
 I created this in one night, so don't too expect from it.
 I plan on eventually adding container encryption and context-menu integration.